How to Become a Dog Walker as a Teenager

 Updated:

-Dog walking offers teenagers flexible earning opportunities, valuable work experience, and skill development.
-While platform restrictions exist, numerous paths allow teens to build successful neighborhood dog walking businesses.
+Dog walking offers teenagers flexible earning opportunities, valuable work experience, and real animal-care skill development.
+Paid platform restrictions exist, but teens can still build a trusted neighborhood dog walking routine with parent involvement, referrals, and clear walk proof.

 Age Requirements